carltheperson/advanced-js-objects/chapters/chapter-3.md

 # Object restrictions

-Just like you can restrict the functionality of properties it is also possible to restrict entire Objects.
-There are three methods that can apply a varying amount of restriction to your Objects.
+Just like you can restrict the functionality of properties it is also possible to restrict entire objects.
+There are three methods that can apply a varying amount of restriction to your objects.
 They are:

-- `Object.preventExtensions` - Makes your Objects non-*extensible*
+- `Object.preventExtensions` - Makes your objects non-*extensible*
-- `Object.seal` - Makes your Objects *sealed*
+- `Object.seal` - Makes your objects *sealed*
-- `Object.freeze` - Makes your Objects *frozen*
+- `Object.freeze` - Makes your objects *frozen*

 > ⚠️ It’s not possible to undo any of the these restrictions.
-Once applied, your Object will remain restricted for its entire lifetime.
-It is, however, still possible to copy its properties into a new non-restricted Object.
+Once applied, your object will remain restricted for its entire lifetime.
+It is, however, still possible to copy its properties into a new non-restricted object.
 >

 > ⚠️ The following code examples will be in non-Strict mode but will contain code that would throw errors in Strict mode.
 A line ending with a `// Failure` comment indicates that an error would be thrown in Strict mode.